Self-Employment Tax Deductions

 Don’t Forget: The 6 Most Important Tax Deductions You Need to Claim

 Use IRS Schedule C, Profit or Loss from Business, to report all of your business income and deductions to calculate your net self-employment income.
 After reporting all of your income in Part I, you report your expenses in Part II.
 Each expense has its own line.
 For example, advertising costs are reported on Line 8 and office expenses are reported on Line 18.

 Once you’ve calculated your net self-employment income, transfer that amount to Schedule SE to calculate the self-employment tax you’ll owe.
 Self-employment taxes are calculated based on 92.35 percent of your self-employment income.

 Cap on Social Security Portion of Self-Employment Tax

 It’s not technically a deduction, but every year there is a cap on the maximum amount of Social Security tax you can pay.
-For tax year 2017, the Social Security portion of the self-employment tax — 12.4 percent of the total 15.3 percent — only applies to the first $127,200 of self-employment income.
-If your self-employment tax exceeds that amount, you only pay the Medicare portion — 2.9 percent — on the excess.
+For tax year 2020, the Social Security portion of the self-employment tax is 12.4% of the total 15.3 percent self-employment tax rate, and the other 2.9% is for Medicare taxes.

 If you earn more than the income threshold, you’ll pay a 0.9% additional Medicare tax.
 The thresholds are $125,000 for a married individual filing separately, $250,000 for a married couple filing jointly and $200,000 for everyone else.

 More From GOBankingRates

 - Here’s the Average IRS Tax Refund Amount by State